EihabAhmed/EihabAhmed/README.md

 - 🏢 I'm a Software Engineer specialized in mobile app development.
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Java, Kotlin, Swift, JavaScript, NodeJS, React Native, MySQL, Firebase, and Arduino, or anything related to Full Stack mobile applications (Android & iOS) and IoT.
+- 🏢 Experienced in Java, Kotlin, Swift, C#, C++, NodeJS, React Native, MySQL, Firebase, and Arduino.
+- 💬 Ask me about anything related to Full Stack mobile applications (Android & iOS) and IoT.
 - ![GooglePlay](https://img.shields.io/badge/-05122A?style=flat&logo=googleplay) Check out my page on <a href="https://play.google.com/store/apps/developer?id=Eihab+Ahmed">Google Play</a> to see some of my games and apps.
 - ![YouTube](https://img.shields.io/badge/-05122A?style=flat&logo=youtube) Also check out my IoT playlist on <a href="https://www.youtube.com/playlist?list=PLhNmBTuvg-E_EVKPHCnJekkHC3octo2id">YouTube</a> to learn how to use my IoT platform.